NatureScot and the Year of Coasts and Waters 2020/21

 Roo Geddes and Neil Sutcliffe

 Plunge In!
 Coasts and Waters Community Fund

 The Plunge In!
-Fund supports 25 new community projects which reflect the amazing reach and diversity of our shorelines and waterways.
-The projects will engage and connect more people with our seas, coasts, lochs, rivers, streams and wetlands, and their unique wildlife.
+Fund supported 25 new community projects reflecting the amazing reach and diversity of our shorelines and waterways.
+The projects were chosen for their ability to engage and connect more people with our seas, coasts, lochs, rivers, streams and wetlands, and their unique wildlife.
 The fund aims to leave a legacy from the Year of Coasts and Waters, for example through improved skills and knowledge or the creation of a community resource.
-Click on the project picture or marker point in the map below to find out more about each project.
+The fund is now closed but you can explore the successful projects in our storymap below.